Mjau83/witchOnesPairs/README.md

 * Responsive on different devices
 * A spiritual message for every matched pair of cards
 * A congratulations message and a confetti rain when all cards are matched
-* Ability to level of difficulty
+* Ability to choose level of difficulty
 * Abilty to compare scores with previous players

 [Back to top](#table-of-content)